httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 Representation digests help verify the integrity of the entire representation data that has been uploaded so far, which might stretch across multiple requests.

 If the client knows the integrity digest of the entire representation data before creating an upload resource, it can include the `Repr-Digest` header field when creating an upload ({{upload-creation}}).
-Once the upload is completed, the server can compute the integrity digest of the received representation data and compare it to the provided digest.
+Once the upload is completed, the server can compute the integrity digest of the processed representation data and compare it to the provided digest.
 If the digests don't match, the server SHOULD consider the upload failed, not process the representation further, and signal the failure to the client.
 This way, the integrity of the entire representation data can be protected.

 Alternatively, when creating an upload ({{upload-creation}}), the client can ask the server to compute and return the integrity digests using a `Want-Repr-Digest` field conveying the preferred algorithms.
 The response SHOULD include at least one of the requested digests, but might not include it.